trsong/trsong.github.io/_posts/2020-11-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Dec 3, 2020 \[Hard\] Knight's Tour Problem
+---
+> **Question:** A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.
+>
+> Given N, write a function to return the number of knight's tours on an N by N chessboard.

 ### Dec 2, 2020 LC 127 \[Medium\] Word Ladder
 ---
 > **Question:** Given a `start` word, an `end` word, and a dictionary of valid words, find the shortest transformation sequence from `start` to `end` such that only one letter is changed at each step of the sequence, and each transformed word exists in the dictionary.
 If there is no possible transformation, return null.
 Each word in the dictionary have the same length as start and end and is lowercase.